bdunko/Charon-s-Obol/notes/Obol/Planning.md

 				- [ ] Point out that we gained 100 life at the start of round 2.
 			- [ ] **Clearer Differentiation between phases**
 				- [ ] The different phases of the game need to be more clear - potentially a color filter while waiting to toss, for example...
-				- [ ] Worth exploring a potential UI on the table for this?
+					- [ ] Color filter + fog is heavier while waiting for toss, clears after toss and in shop?
 			- [ ] **More Obvious When a Power is Active**
 				- [ ] It needs to be more obvious when a coin is active (mouse cursor changes is likely reasonable - particle effects from the activated coin will also help)
 		- [ ] **Saturday - Sunday: Graphical Improvements**
 			- [ ] Filters for the patron selection and main scenes.
 				- [ ] Heavy checker/purple filter on main menu should not include UI elements (tooltips and textboxes).
 Need to move inside the scenes instead of on main on top of everything.
 			- [ ] Coins with activatable powers should glow solid when hovered.
 Patron token also.
-Remove tinting probably.
+Remove tinting if we do this.
 			- [ ] **Particles**
 				- [ ] Initial particle additions.
 			- [ ] **Unlock Improvements**